samipfjo/pynetcheck/README.md

         --timezone [US/Pacific] ~ Timezone to use for log timestamps --timestamp-format [YY/MM/DD HH:mm:ss] ~ Timezone format for logs.
 Excluding seconds (ss) may cause database errors.
         --db-filename [connection_data.sqlite] ~ Database filename
+        --dump-csv ~ Dump database to CSVs and exit

   Exit with ctrl+c, upon which the data will be dumped to two tab-delimited CSVs